nisodump/CSST106-CS4A/4A-ORENCIA-EXER4/README.md

 * Compare their performances in terms of accuracy and speed.
 * Document the advantages and disadvantages of each method.

-The following code above compares two object detection techniques which are HOG-SVM and YOLO.
+The following code that compares two object detection techniques which are HOG-SVM and YOLO is written.
 The technique HOG-SVM first extracts features from the input images.
 The code converts the images to grayscale, resizes them, and utilizes the HOG technique, which produces a feature vector.
 It now uses that vector as input to the SVM model for the purpose of prediction to classify whether the target object is presented in the image or not.

 On the other hand, the YOLO approach depends on a pre-trained YOLO model to classify objects of interest right from the image.
 It checks whether the detected objects fall into a class of interest thus making it possible to do real-time detection in an efficient manner.
 The script consists of a training phase for the HOG-SVM model, which takes on a labeled dataset of images.
 This dataset contains the presence or absence of the object of interest labeled to be a person, among other things.